dhipgraby/Fuse-Auction-Dapp/README.md

 Live Vercel application here 👉: [Live Fuse Auction](https://fuse-auction-dapp.vercel.app/)

 Notes:
-- You will need to import Deployer address to Metamask using PRIV_KEY "ac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80"
+- You will need to use Deployer address from ERC20 and NFT contract to be able to mint.
 - Add Fuse Sparknet to metamask & Switch

 You can add it atomatically from :